Industrial Volleyball League, Inc.

 The Free Agent Registry replenishes itself approximately every 30 days.

-Our next adult volleyball clinic
+Our next adult volleyball clinic is scheduled for Saturday, Nov.
+8 at

 To be added to the clinic mailing list,